samthesteersman/offleaks/terminology.md

-The data source is <https://offshoreleaks.icij.org/>. &copy; International Consortium of Investigative Journalists
+The data and information source is <https://offshoreleaks.icij.org/>. &copy; International Consortium of Investigative Journalists

 ## Nodes explained
 * _Address_: Contact postal address as it appears in the original databases obtained by ICIJ.